nerzh/everscale-client-swift/README.md

 ## Setup TONSDK For iOS

-1. Cargo.toml file of ton_client should have will tell cargo to create a static library and C dynamic library for our code
+1. The Cargo.toml for ton_client must notify cargo to create static and dynamic C libraries for our code
 ```
 [lib]
 name = "ton_client"